nerdlab-be/nerdlab-site/web/assets/_vendor/sass-mq/README.md

     // Define the breakpoint from the $mq-breakpoints list that should
     // be used as the target width when outputting a static stylesheet
-    // (i.e. when $mq-responsive is set to 'false').
+    // (when $mq-responsive is set to 'false').
     $mq-static-breakpoint: desktop;

     // If you want to display the currently active breakpoint in the top
     // right corner of your site during development, add the breakpoints
-    // to this list, ordered by width, e.g. (mobile, tablet, desktop).
+    // to this list, ordered by width.
+For example: (mobile, tablet, desktop).
     $mq-show-breakpoints: (mobile, mobileLandscape, tablet, desktop, wide);

+    // If _mq.scss is in your project:
     @import 'path/to/mq';
     // With eyeglass:
-    // @import 'sass-mq';
+    @import 'sass-mq';
+    // With webpack (and boilerplates such as create-react-app)
+    @import '~sass-mq';
     ```
 3. Play around with `mq()` (see below)